keithws/browser-report/README.md

 * report if the client supports third-party cookies
 * check caniuse usage table and update tests and coverage
 * add more test cases for older versions of browsers
+* document the logic for which OSes will be properly detected
+* add tests for operating systems

 #Change Log